 In this Article

 These days it is quite easy to ascertain a pregnancy without having to go to the doctor and sit through a barrage of invasive procedures.
 Home pregnancy tests have made the process both private and easy.
-They work on the principle of hormone quantification: the test strips come laced with a certain molecule which can detect the presence of human chorionic gonadotropin or hCG in the urine.
+They work on the principle of hormone quantification: the test strips come laced with a certain molecule that can detect the presence of human chorionic gonadotropin or hCG in the urine.
 As the levels of this hormone increase above a certain threshold, it can be detected using one of these tests.

 However, while these tests are user-friendly, they can have some problems.
 For instance, one of the most common issues with pregnancy tests is their expiration date.
 This article will help you understand all about expired pregnancy tests, such as their accuracy, and answers some important questions you may have.